- What actually is the entourage effect?

 To understand the successful benefits of the entourage effect, it is helpful to differentiate between entourage effect drugs and pure THC drugs or CBD drugs.
 The latter have earned a particular reputation due to their increasing use in severe oncological diseases such as cancer.
 Prescription drugs can help patients with nausea from stressful chemotherapy.
 Tumours can be reduced and a loss of appetite regained after illness.
 So, if individual cannabinoids already show such great potential, why is it necessary to have drugs that contain more than one phytocannabinoid?

 Of course, there are also disadvantages of pure cannabinoid medications.
-For example, the effects of oral THC medication take a few hours to have an effect.
+For example, the effects of THC medication take a few hours to have an effect.
 The areas that can be affected are often limited and by no means cover all areas necessary for fully comprehensive recovery.
 For this reason, dealing with cancer only with these drugs is not an option.

 As we already know, scientists from an Israeli university have looked into the entourage effect on cancer cells.
 They found that the interaction between cannabinoids and terpenes is important for biochemical processes.